Braised mushroom 蠔油燜冬菇 is a traditional Chinese cuisine that can grace the banquet and also serves as an everyday dish at home.

 3. Prepare the aromatics

 Garlic.
 Bash a few cloves of garlic with the back of the knife.
 Add the garlic to the ginger and continue sauteing.
 We add the garlic only the ginger starts to turn aromatic because garlic tends to brown much faster than ginger.
-Saute over low heat for another one minute.
+Saute over low to medium heat for another one minute.

-4. Braised mushrooms with low heat
+4. Braised the dried Chinese mushrooms with low heat

-How long it take to braise depends on the size and thickness of the mushrooms.
+How long it takes to braise depends on the size and thickness of the mushrooms.
 Generally, it will need about forty-five minutes to one hour until the mushrooms are soft and tender.
 It is crucial to braise the mushrooms until soft and tender.
 Add some boiling water to continue browsing if necessary.